 Cannabis Makes Lung Cancer “Cry Uncle” Before the Beat Down

-Cannabis makes lung cancer expose its position and weak spots.
+Cannabis makes lung cancer expose its position and weak spots to treatment.
 Then the big guns (LAK cells) come and take care of business.

 There is another weapon to add to cannabis’ already impressive anti-cancer armory; new research demonstrates that cannabis helps the body beat lung cancer.